 This is an extensive body of work which is ongoing and continuously growing.
 It is the work of historians Ann Fitzgerald and Andy Kelly.
 The collection represents Waterford women from all areas of life who contributed to Waterford Society.
 Many of the women had been excluded from written history and almost forgotton.
-The ongoing development of this work includesrecording Waterford women’s stories including present day women.
+The ongoing development of this work in recording Waterford women’s stories includes present day women.
 It is exhibited annually for International Women’s Day.

-Women’s walking tour of Waterford visits relevant sites throughout the city commemorating Waterford women and men who contributed to women’s development and equality.
+Women’s History Walk of Waterford visits relevant sites throughout the city commemorating Waterford women and men who contributed to women’s development and equality.

 Pink Plaque Campaign